 As COVID-19 restrictions are slowly eased, it's time to see theatre safely once again.
 Before Broadway reopens in the fall, take the summer to experience as many Off-Broadway productions as you can.
 Read our latest blog post for our curated list of theaters and productions to visit over the next month.

 The Strangers Project is now on display in Greenwich Village in the windows of 36 East 8 Street.
 Stop by the storefront location to read the stories of others collected by The Strangers Project curator Brandon Doman.

-The FREE Village Alliance Walking Tours return on June 1st!
-Discover the artistic, political and progressively social history of Greenwich Village and why it remains a cultural melting pot.
-The Village has been, and remains a bohemian capitol, an artistic and literary center, hub of the modern LGBT movement and one of the birthplaces of the Beat and 60s counter culture movements.
+Steeped in artistic, political and progressively social history, Greenwich Village today remains a cultural melting pot.
+The Village has been, and remains a bohemian capitol, a center of the modern LGBT movement and one of the birthplaces of the Beat and 60’s counter culture movements.

 Explore the history of Greenwich Village, the neighborhood’s unique architecture, inspiring women, get a Tase of Tokyo at lunch.
 We have a walking tour that has something for all.

 February is Black History Month, and it gives us an opportunity to look back at the history of African Americans in the Village.
 Greenwich Village has a deep African American history and at one time was home to the largest African American population in New York City.

 This month we take a look at some of the historic places in the Village and numerous cultural events, you can be a part of, to honor Black History Month.